PIKSKING/Java-Appilety/README.md

 # Java-Appilety

-Run Using the appletviewer command in CMD,You Must Have Installed Java.
+Run Using the appletviewer command in CMD,You Must Have Java Installed.